 Florida Unlawful Detainer Lawyers

-Are you a homeowner in Florida dealing with a guest who refuses to leave your home?
-This is a common problem that many homeowners face, especially as a result of the financial crisis leading to evictions and the need for former tenants to move in with family.
-If you are in a situation where a guest, ex-partner, or family member refuses to leave your home, or if you have squatters occupying your home without permission, it can be overwhelming to navigate the process of regaining possession of your property.
+Are you a homeowner in Florida struggling with a guest who simply won’t leave your home?
+It’s a frustrating situation that many homeowners find themselves in, especially in the aftermath of financial crises that lead to evictions, forcing former tenants to seek refuge with family.
+If you’re dealing with a guest, ex-partner, or family member who refuses to vacate your property, or if unauthorized individuals have taken up residence in your home, it can feel overwhelming to navigate the process of reclaiming ownership of your property.

-One of the first things to determine is if a landlord/tenant relationship exists.
-This includes whether any rent or money was exchanged for the occupant to stay at the property, or if there was a written agreement outlining a specific duration of time for their stay.
-If the answer is no, you may have grounds for an unlawful detainer action to regain exclusive possession of your home.
-It’s important to note that an unlawful detainer is different from an eviction, as it does not require a landlord/tenant relationship or any formal written notice before filing a lawsuit.
+The first step is to determine whether a landlord/tenant relationship exists.
+This involves considering whether any rent or money was exchanged for the occupant’s stay, or if there was a written agreement specifying the duration of their residency.
+If there’s no such agreement or financial transaction involved, you might have grounds for an unlawful detainer action to regain exclusive possession of your home.
+It’s essential to understand that an unlawful detainer differs from an eviction in that it doesn’t necessitate a landlord/tenant relationship or formal written notice before initiating legal action.

 In Florida, an unlawful detainer action is filed in the county court where the property is located, according to Florida Statutes, Chapter 82.
 The owner of the property is entitled to a summary procedure, which is a shortened timeline for the lawsuit process.
 All defenses must be included in the defendant’s answer, which must be filed within five days of being served with the lawsuit.
 It’s important to note that it is not legal to lock out the unwanted occupant to regain possession of your property.